Direct comparison

 SendPhoto Pricing

-SendPhoto offers 5GB free storage for testing the platform.
-Paid plans start at $8/month (billed annually) with 100GB storage, unlimited galleries, password protection, custom watermarks, and all professional features.
+SendPhoto offers 5GB included storage for testing the platform, with one active gallery and SendPhoto branding still visible.
+Paid plans start at $30/year or $3/month for 20GB and scale through 50GB, 200GB, 400GB, and 1TB with unlimited galleries, password protection, custom watermarks, and SendPhoto branding removal from the public home page and gallery invite emails.
 No ads, no account requirements for clients.

 Which Platform Should You Choose?